Season 2 – Story 9

 Radio Times archive material

-Then to herald the start of season two, RT led with a one-page feature, updating viewers on the “far, fabulous and wonderfully fantastic” odyssey.
-It also its own giant cat out of the bag: “Dr. Who… has not seen the last of the Daleks.”
-There was also a photo of the Doctor.
+To herald the start of season two, RT led with a one-page feature, updating viewers on the “far, fabulous and wonderfully fantastic” odyssey.
+It also let its own giant cat out of the bag: “Dr. Who… has not seen the last of the Daleks.”

 – – –